FIWARE/tutorials.Step-by-Step/docs/historic-context-flume.md

     measurements from the attached IoT Sensors, since they had been provisioned using these settings
 -   The `idPattern` in the request body ensures that Cygnus will be informed of all context data changes.
 -   The notification `url` must match the configured `CYGNUS_MONGO_SERVICE_PORT`
--   The `attrsFormat=legacy` is required since Cygnus currently only accepts notifications in the older NGSI v1 format.
 -   The `throttling` value defines the rate that changes are sampled.

 #### 2 Request: